Prajjwal-Rimal/Git-GitHub/README.md

 2. git checkout -b (name of the branch) // to create a new branch<br>
 3. git checkout (branch name) // switches between branches
 4. git branch -d (branch name) // deletes a branch<br>

+-> merge conflicts: multiple people can change the same file <Br>

 ## Diff-> used to see the changes made to the code
 1. git diff (branch name) // shows the changes made to the code<br>